Learning Outside The Box With Project-Based Education

 Physical Science—Toy Designer: You are a Toy Designer for a marketing company.
 You will be planning the features and design of a toy and demonstrating how the toy works to the marketing team.
 Your toy needs to use electromagnets and a simple circuit in order to have the toy move, make noise or light up.
 You will also identify potential environmental impacts that the toy might have in your demonstration.

 English 1—Freelance Blog Writer: You are a Freelance Blog Writer for an online blogging firm where you are expected to create valuable and creative content for customers.
 You will use explanatory writing techniques to develop your blog posts on a topic of your choice.
 The goal is to help your readers to increase their knowledge of the topic you are writing about.

 Project-based learning is an excellent method of learning by doing.
 When students are in charge of their own projects and not limited by instructor-defined parameters, they are only limited by their own imaginations.
 Projects become more meaningful and interesting when students take ownership of them.

 Students demonstrate competency through performance assessments that are completed on their own with the guidance of a VLACS instructor.
 While not limited by instructor-defined parameters, these LTP projects have guidelines and offer direction to ensure that the student is mastering the competency at a deep level.

-At VLACS, we strongly believe project-based learning is an excellent way to capture student interest, encourage critical thinking and teach complex concepts through experience, thought and action.
+At VLACS, we strongly believe project-based learning is an excellent way to capture student interest, encourage critical thinking and teach complex concepts through experience, thought, and action.
 We also offer a variety of courses and experiential learning opportunities designed to help students gain valuable experience in and out of the online classroom.

-Contact us today to find out if online schooling is for you.
+Attend an open house to find out if online schooling is for you.

 Have a question about the curriculum, tuition, or how VLACS can give you more freedom to pursue an education?
 Reach out to us, we can help.